-On the outer side, the headset comes with different versions having different shades on earpads and headband (which also has a premium touch by having artificial leather), like green, blue and carbon etc.
+It comes in different versions having different shades on earpads and headband (which also has a premium touch by having artificial leather), like green, blue, and carbon etc.

 The arches that connect the earcups with the headband is made up of metal, but is flexible enough to fit a majority of heads.

-Being a stereo headset, this one comes with a 3.5 mm coming out from its left earcup, but because it uses the usual audio jack, you can use it on almost any audio device out there: Android, gaming consoles, PC, etc.
+Being a stereo headset, this one comes with a 3.5 mm jack coming out from its left earcup, and you can use it on almost any audio device out there: Android, gaming consoles, PC, etc.

-Speaking of left earcup, we should mention that that cup also has some other functions.
+Speaking of left earcup, we should mention that this cup also has some other functions.

 Last one is about the mic itself.
-You can detach it to use HS50 as a normal headphones pair - perfect to be used in public gathering.
-Remember, though,. that you have to store this mic in a safe place.
-It's very small and if you've lost it, you'll probably have to get a new mic.
+You can detach it to use HS50 as a normal headphones pair - perfect to be used in a public gathering.
+Remember, though, that you have to store this mic in a safe place.
+It's very small and if you've lost it, you'll probably have to get a new one.

 Just like design and functionality, the performance of Corsair HS50 is nothing like a budget headset.
 Corsair have put 50 mm sound drivers in it, while many other expensive headset come with only 40 mm drivers.

-The result is excellent sound, something not found in many pricier headsets.
+The result is excellent sound - something not found even in many pricier headsets.

 Sure, it doesn't have some bells and whistles of expensive headsets, like 7.1 surround sound, but the sound is precise and there is a decent amount of bass.,

 The same goes for mic performance.
-Despite being smaller in size, it catches enough of your voice to sound loud and clear.
+Despite being smaller in size, it catches enough of your voice to make you sound loud and clear.